detsam/indepstate-cc/app/services/tvLogs/README.md

 1. Reads the TradingView CSV file formatted as `Symbol,Side,Type,Qty,Limit Price,Stop Price,Fill Price,Status,Commission,Leverage,Margin,Placing Time,Closing Time,Order ID`.
 2. Groups orders by symbol and placing time, keeping tuples where two orders are `Filled`.
 3. Determines trade side and entry price from the earliest order.
-4. Calculates `takeSetup` and `stopSetup` by comparing order prices with the entry price and truncates them to integer points.
+4. Calculates `takeSetup` and `stopSetup` by comparing raw price strings with the entry price using a decimal scale derived from the longest fractional length, then truncates the result to integer points.
 5. Derives the result (`take` or `stop`), `takePoints`/`stopPoints`, commission total and profit (rounded to two decimals) and calculates `tradeRisk` as:
    - `(profit ÷ takePoints) × stopSetup` when `takePoints` are present
    - `(profit ÷ stopPoints) × stopSetup` when `stopPoints` are present